Sound matters: The role of audio quality in video conferencing

 What makes up this iceberg of anxiety?
 For a lot of people, it’s all about sound.

-- What is sound quality?
+- What is audio quality?

 - What software features improve sound in video calls?

-What is sound quality?
+What is audio quality?

 Can you remember a time when sound placed you completely under its spell?
 A long drive on a quiet highway with the stereo full blast.
 Face to face with the roar of the ocean on a cold winter’s beachhead.
 That live show in a cramped bar where the sound was at 11/10, but nobody cared.
 The moment bellowing horns announced a certain movie franchise’s epic intro text, scrolling down through a galaxy far, far away.